Recoskie/AI-Matrix/README.md

 X9 = 0
 ---------------------------------------------------------*/

-//The sets can also be solved again.
+//The sets can also be solved again resulting in an function that produces the dimensions for the sequence.

 var Data2 = Data.seq.gen();
 var Data3 = Data.geo.gen();